 - Candles or anything else that is burnt in the living space.

-There are two main situations in which an air purifier not working-
+There are two main situations when you may find your air purifier is not working–

 The first one is when the air purifier is making too much or too little noise so something is wrong.